-*Please note that requests for items such as portable shooting points, like those used by JROTC units for air rifle training, are not considered range improvements and should be made using the General Grant Application.
+If you are applying for a grant to support any projects similar to the ones listed above, you must complete and submit the Range Grant Application.
+Please note that requests for items such as portable shooting points, like those used by JROTC units for air rifle training, are not considered range improvements and should be made using the General Grant Application.

-The Foundation considers certain trap machines range improvements.
-Specifically, those that are commercial grade and are designed to be a permanent fixture at a range (regardless of their portability).
-The following machines are considered to be range improvements:
+The NRA Foundation considers requests for certain trap machines to be range improvements.
+Specifically, requests for commercial grade trap machines that are designed to be a permanent fixture at a range (regardless of their portability) require submission of the Range Grant Application.

 The NRA Foundation is a 501(c)(3) charitable organization.
 Contributions are tax-deductible to the full extent allowed by law.
 The NRA Foundation Tax ID number is: 52-1710886